-Lake Erie's icy waters, wicked winds hamper plane's recovery
+More human remains found in search for plane in Lake Erie

 WATER SEARCHES

-It’s not unheard of for searches to stretch for a week or more but most of those have been in larger bodies of water.
+It’s not unheard of for searches to stretch for a week or more, but most of those have been in larger bodies of water.

 Several weeks passed before crews found most of the wreckage of a plane that crashed off the Mississippi coast in 2015.
 And the hunt is still on for Malaysia Airlines Flight 370 that vanished over the Indian Ocean in March 2014.